arangodb/docs/3.5/appendix-glossary.md

 Oasis                 | ArangoDB Oasis is the managed service for ArangoDB Replication           | Store multiple copies of same data on different machines for high availability RocksDB               | RocksDB is the default engine for ArangoDB since 3.4.
 It is a log structure database and is optimized for fast storage.
-Satellite Collections | A collection with exactly one shard and is replicated across all DB Servers	Enterprise only feature Shard                 | ArangoDB partitions data into shards.
-A single Shard consists of subset of partitioned data Sharding              | Splitting of data useful to store large quantity of data that will not fit on single machine SmartGraphs           | Partitions graph based on smart attribute where all vertices with the same value are stored on the same physical machine, along with all edges connecting these vertices.
-Enterprise only feature
+Satellite Collections | A collection with exactly one shard and is replicated across all DB Servers _(Enterprise Edition only)_
+Shard                 | ArangoDB partitions data into shards.
+A single Shard consists of subset of partitioned data Sharding              | Splitting of data useful to store large quantity of data that will not fit on single machine SmartGraphs           | Partitions graph based on smart attribute where all vertices with the same value are stored on the same physical machine, along with all edges connecting these vertices. _(Enterprise Edition only)_
 SmartJoin Attribute   | smartJoinAttribute can be specified for a collection in case the join on that collection must be performed on a non-shard key attribute
-SmartJoins            | Allows running joins between two sharded collections with performance close to that of a local join operation.
-Enterprise only feature
+SmartJoins            | Allows running joins between two sharded collections with performance close to that of a local join operation. _(Enterprise Edition only)_
 Transactions          | A logical unit of work that is independently executed and honors the ACID property.
 Traversal             | Traversal is a process of visiting each vertex in a graph VelocyPack            | A binary format for serialization and storage Vertex                | Vertex is a single document inside a vertex collection